 Balance problems in seniors are a common issue that increases the chance of falls and drastically affects your wellbeing.
 But if you make the following activities a regular part of your daily routine, you can reduce this risk and protect your quality of life.

-- Carefully raise your left foot while trying to balance on your right foot., and hold this position as long as you can.
+- Carefully raise your left foot while trying to balance on your right foot.
+Hold this position as long as you can.

 - Alternate feet and repeat.